A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Introduction

-where $f$ is a given function.
-The classical MA equation \eqref{eq:MA} and related problems, especially the MAE problem \eqref{eq:MAeig}, have been considered fundamental models in various geometry problems and applied fields, which are not only theoretically significant but also have profound implications in practical areas \cite{haker2004optimal,stojanovic2004optimal}.
-In the prescribed Gaussian curvature \cite{bakelman2012convex,kazdan1985prescribing}, the Monge-Amp{\`e}re eigenvalue $\lambda$ of the MAE problem \eqref{eq:MAeig} was considered to determine the rate of the extinction for a class of non-parametric surfaces flowing by the $n$-th root of their Gauss curvature \cite{li2017nonparametric,oliker1991evolution}.
-Moreover, the calculation of the Monge-Amp{\`e}re eigenpairs $(\lambda, u)$ for the MAE problem \eqref{eq:MAeig} is crucial for the classical Brunn-Minkowski, isoperimetric, and reverse isoperimetric inequalities \cite{brandolini2009new,hartenstine2009brunn,le2017eigenvalue,salani2005brunn}.
-More applications in the optimal transport problem with quadratic cost functions, we refer to \cite{benamou2000computational,engquist2016optimal} and references therein.
+where $f$ is a given function on $\Omega$.
+The MA equation \eqref{eq:MA} and related problems, especially the MAE problem \eqref{eq_MAeig}, have been considered fundamental models in various geometric problems and applied fields, which are not only theoretically significant but also have profound implications in practical areas \cite{benamou2000computational,engquist2016optimal,haker2004optimal,stojanovic2004optimal}.
+The MAE problem can be regarded as a nonlinear analogue of classical eigenvalue problems and a natural extension of the MA equation, playing a central role in nonlinear partial differential equations.
+For instance, in the prescribed Gaussian curvature \cite{bakelman1994convex,kazdan1985prescribing}, the MAE $\lambda$ was used to determine the extinction rate of non-parametric surfaces evolving by the $n$-th root of their Gaussian curvature \cite{li2017nonparametric,oliker1991evolution}.
+Recently, for the unit ball domain, an explicit bound on the MAE has been established by Le \cite{le2025large}.
+More generally, the study and computation of Monge-Amp{\`e}re eigenpairs $(\lambda, u)$ are not only closely linked to fundamental inequalities, including the Brunn-Minkowski, isoperimetric, and reverse isoperimetric inequalities \cite{brandolini2009new,hartenstine2009brunn,le2017eigenvalue,salani2005brunn}, but also reveal intrinsic structures of fully nonlinear elliptic equations.
+For more background and details on MA equations and related MAE problems, we refer to the monograph \cite{le2024analysis}.

-In recent years, developments of efficient numerical methods for \eqref{eq:MA} and \eqref{eq:MAeig} have been extensively considered.
-The MA equation \eqref{eq:MA} has been discussed to consider an optimization problem in \cite{caboussat2018least,caboussat2013least,dean2003numerical,dean2004numerical}.
-Consequently, augmented Lagrangian methods and least-squares approaches were proposed to solve the corresponding optimization problem.
-In addition, the finite difference method, the finite element method, and operator-splitting methods were introduced for the MA equation \eqref{eq:MA} in \cite{awanou2015standard,feng2009mixed,froese2011convergent,froese2011fast,glowinski2019finite,imen2023convergent,liu2019finite}, and one may refer to the references therein for details.
-For the MAE problem \eqref{eq:MAeig}, Glowinski et al. \cite{glowinski2020numerical} took advantage of an equivalent divergence formulation of the Monge-Ampère equation and reformulated the MAE problem \eqref{eq:MAeig} as